Chapter III: "Easy Answers to Skepticism"

 Competing philosophical theories: Moral irrealism and moral skepticism.

 Is this a common sense belief?
 Again, it seems to me very plausible that it is.
-For one thing, have anthropologists ever found a society where people did not have beliefs about some actions being morally wrong?
+For one thing, have anthropologists ever found a society where people did not have beliefs that some actions are morally wrong?
 For another, though many people question the existence of objective values, it is generally the case that when certain issues arise, they do not treat those who disagree with them as simply having different preferences that are no more problematic than their own.

 Is it true that this common sense belief is secure, and should prevail in any challenge from moral irrealism or moral skepticism?
 Again, this does not seem to me true.
 Consider, for example, the argument from the cultural relativity of values against the view that there are objective values.
 The normal response to this argument is to draw a distinction between basic moral principles and derived ones, and to argue that the moral disagreements that one finds between different societies are, on the whole, disagreements about derived moral principles.
 This response, however, is by no means unproblematic, since there seem to be a number of cases where there is disagreement concerning basic moral principles, sometimes involving very firm intuitions on both sides.
 Here are a few examples: